failure-driven/naas/ROADMAP.md

 - [ ] styling
   - site bar should not be a nav but it's own thing
   - use jumbotron for homepage ads
+  - how big is the widget, how to inline styles, is bootstrap being used?
 - [ ] useability
   - limit the number of keys
   - allow to add a user